Tanzania Motorcycle Adventure

 Itinerary

-Check into your accommodation for the night and fire, dinner and overnight at Simba Farm Lodge.
+Check into your accommodation, relax by the fire, and enjoy dinner before an overnight stay at Simba Farm Lodge.

 Dinner and overnight at Africa Safari Lake Natron.